erankitcs/AWS-CloudFormation/README.md

 - Role for CloudFormation Stack.
 - Customer role for Users to update and delete stack.
 - Google Authentication Setup (Manual).
 Create an API for Google Authentication.
-- AWS Congnito Setup(Manual)- To be automated.
+- AWS Congnito Setup(Manual)- Create an Identity Pool and add Authentication with Google+.
+Add created Role from template.
+To be automated.
 - Support html setup and upload into S3.
 - Self Service html setup and upload into S3.
 - Upload Wordpress CFN template into S3 Bucket.